strangeproblem/strangeproblem.github.io/words.md

 Before we go much futher, let's clarify the difference between law and ethics.
 Law describes what you *can* do while ethics describes what you *should* do.
 In general, ethics is stricter than law.

 To help understand this distinction, consider a scenario with two characters: Nancy and Debbie.
 Imagine that Nancy says something mean and insulting to Debbie.
-There's no law against this, but we must acknowledge that the world would be a better place if Nancy hadn't said it.
+There's no law against this, the world would be a better place if Nancy hadn't said it.
 In other words, it wasn't something that Nancy *should* have done.
 Nancy acted legally, but unethically.

 As mentioned above, this document is concerned with the question: "What should you do?".
 It is concerned primarily with ethics, not with law.